dmayo3/mocksafe/docs/index.rst

 keyword.

-5. **Less Magic**: you won't get unexpected, unpredictable behavior caused by the kind of mocking you get with ``unittest.mock``.
+5. **Less Magic**: you won't get unexpected, unpredictable behavior caused by the kind of mocking you get by default with :py:mod:`unittest.mock`.
+It's even safer than using :py:class:`unittest.mock.NonCallableMock` with the `spec_set` parameter, which is the strictest mode that module provides.

-Only the methods on the class you're mocking will be stubbed, and by default these stubbed methods will return predictable defaults (such as 0, False, or None).
+6. **No Dependencies**: MockSafe is currently free of dependencies.

-6. **No Dependencies**: MockSafe is currently free of dependencies other than pytest.
 If we decide to add any in future we'll try to keep it minimal if possible.

 Installation